shiykim/StarBounce/README.md

 If by the end of the minute, you have not been able to accumulate over 100 points, you have failed your mission.

-## How to Play
+## Gameplay
-The W-A-S-D keys are used to navigate the forest spirits back and forth.
+The A-S-D keys are used to navigate the forest spirits back and forth.

-* W/S used to toggle the jump
+* S used to toggle the jump
 * A to move left
 * D to move right